husainsyed/The-Dazed-Maze/Readme.md

 # The Dazed Maze

-A te t-based adventure game that uses the concepts of Object-Oriented programming and utilizes Data Structures to function.
+A text-based adventure game that uses the concepts of Object-Oriented programming and utilizes Data Structures to function.

 ## Instructions